 h.
 Meridional overturning circulation observations in the North Atlantic Ocean – M. O. Baringer, G. McCarthy, J. Willis, M. Lankhorst, D. A. Smeed, U. Send, D. Rayner, W. E. Johns, C. S. Meinen, S. A. Cunningham, T. O. Kanzow, E. Frajka-Williams, and J. Marotzke

-The ocean’s meridional overturning circulation (MOC) is the large-scale “conveyor belt” that redistributes heat, fresh water, carbon, and nutrients both vertically within the ocean and between ocean basins.
-For discussion of the importance of the MOC and the state of understanding of this referr to previous State of the Climate reports (e.g., Baringer et al. 2013) and recent reviews such as Macdonald and Baringer (2013), Lozier (2012), and Srokosz et al. (2012).
+The ocean’s meridional overturning circulation (MOC) is the large-scale “conveyor belt” that redistributes heat, fresh water, carbon, and nutrients around the globe.
+Variability in the MOC dominates the variability of transported properties (not variability in the properties themselves), and so the discussion here is focused on the mean and variability of the MOC.
+For discussion of the importance of the MOC and the state of understanding of this the reader is referred to previous State of the Climate reports (e.g., Baringer et al. 2013) and recent reviews such as Macdonald and Baringer (2013), Lozier (2012), and Srokosz et al. (2012).
 This section reports the results provided by three MOC observing systems in the North Atlantic at 16°N, 26°N, and 41°N.

-As part of the 26°N system, the Florida Current (FC) has been measured since 1982.
+As part of the 26°N system, the Florida Current (FC, also called the Gulf Stream at this latitude) has been measured since 1982.
 Measurements continued through 2013, however, the computer recording system failed twice, leading to two brief gaps in the time series during 28 October 2013 through 4 November 2013 and during 15 December 2013 through 3 January 2014.
 The median transport (from 1982 to 2013) of the Florida Current is 32.0 ± 0.26 Sv (standard error of the mean based on an integral time scale of about 20 days) with an insignificant downward trend of -0.25 ± 0.28 Sv decade-1 (errors using 95% significance with a decorrelation time scale of about 20 days).
 In 2013 the annual median was 31.7 ± 1.7 Sv with the annually-averaged transport essentially equivalent to the long-term average: the 2013 median is within the middle 50% of all annual averages.
 The daily FC transport values as compared to all previous years (Fig. 3.21a) indicate that 2013 was unusual in that there were several low transport values (extremes defined as outside the 95% confidence limits) during 8–14 March, 10–17 October, and early December.
 The lowest transport observed occurred on 11 March, reaching only 19.7 Sv.
 This low value was the ninth lowest transport recorded since 1982.
-During 2013 only one high transport event exceeded the 95% confidence limits; during 10–12 June the transport reached 40.2 Sv.
+During 2013 there was only one high transport event that exceeded the 95% confidence limits; during 10–12 June the transport reached 40.2 Sv.